EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 As described in Appendix B of {{SIGMA}}, in order to create a "full-fledge" protocol some additional protocol elements are needed.
 EDHOC adds:

-* Explicit session identifiers S_U, S_V chosen by U and V, respectively.
+* Explicit session identifiers S_U, S_V different from other concurrent EDHOC session identifiers chosen by U and V, respectively.

 * Explicit nonces N_U, N_V chosen freshly and anew with each session by U and V, respectively.